anupriyadhiman/Twitter-Data-Analysis-for-Golden-Globe-Awards--2015/README.txt

 6. At this juncture, it is noteworthy that the count numbers mentioned against output refers to the highest frequency of the output.

-7. Considering all the requirements of the assignment project I have contributed to reach the goal to fulfill requirements of the project as stated in the instructions PDF.

-8. For certain categories, I have considered retIetes as not many has tIeted about those categories.

-Kindly refer to the file containing code attached here with and run the code and oblige.
-Please do le us know if any further clarification is required through an e-mail registered.
-This assignment work is performed in compliance with all the ethical requirements.
-Thank you.